Michelle Hunziker

 Michelle Yvonne Hunziker (/de-CH/, /it/; born 24 January 1977) is a Swiss and Italian (Note: Second citizenship obtained with marriage) television presenter and former model.
 She hosted the final of the Eurovision Song Contest 2025 in Basel alongside Hazel Brugger and Sandra Studer.

 Early life

 Hunziker was born in Sorengo, Lugano, in the Italian-speaking part of Switzerland.
 Her mother Ineke is Dutch, with distant Indonesian ancestry, and her father Rudolf, who died of a heart attack in 2001, was a German-speaking Swiss painter who worked as a hotel manager.
 In 1983, the family moved to Ostermundigen, a suburb of Bern in the German-speaking part of Switzerland, where Hunziker attended elementary school.
 After moving to Milan, Italy, with her mother, she became a fashion model and was hired by Riccardo Gay, an agent.
 At 17 she posed for Armani, Rocco Barocco, La Perla, Colmar, Fuerte Ventura, Lovable and Swish.
+She speaks German, Italian, English, and Dutch.